spacelift-io/user-documentation/docs/vendors/cloudformation/reference.md

 - **Region** - AWS region in which to create and execute the AWS CloudFormation Stack.
 - **Stack Name** - The name for the CloudFormation Stack controlled by this Spacelift Stack.
 - **Entry Template File** - The path to the JSON or YAML file describing your root CloudFormation Stack.
-If you're generating CloudFormation code using a tool like AWS Serverless Application Model (SAM), point this to the file containing the generated template.
+If you're generating CloudFormation code using a tool like AWS Serverless Application Model (SAM) or AWS Cloud Development Kit (AWS CDK), point this to the file containing the generated template.
 - **Template Bucket** - Amazon S3 bucket to store CloudFormation templates in.
 Each created object will be prefixed by the current run ID like this: `<run id>/artifact_name`

 ## Special Environment Variables